typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 are managed by the operating system.
 The actions that comprise these threads are native processor instructions or VM bytecode instructions.
-In programs that are written with Cats Effect, these logical threads are represented by fibers, and the actions that comprise them are `IO` instructions.
+In programs that are written with Cats Effect, these logical threads are represented by fibers, and the actions that comprise them are `IO` values.

 What does it mean for logical threads to execute at the same time?
-Because the steps of logical thread are discrete, the steps of many logical threads can be interleaved together.
-This interleaving is largely influenced by external factors such as scheduler preemption and I/O operations, so it is usually nondeterministic, that is, in the absence of synchronization, there is no guarantee that the actions of distinct logical threads occur in some particular order.
+Because the actions of a logical thread are discrete, the actions of many logical threads can be interleaved into one or more streams of actions.
+This interleaving is largely influenced by external factors such as scheduler preemption and I/O operations, so it is usually nondeterministic.
+More specifically, in the absence of synchronization, there is no guarantee that the actions of distinct logical threads occur in some particular order.

 Another common perspective is that concurrency generates a partial order among all the actions of all the logical threads in a program.
-Actions _within_ a logical thread are ordered with respect to program order.
+Actions _within_ a logical thread are ordered consistently with program order.
 Actions _between_ multiple logical threads are not ordered in the absence of synchronization.

 #### Concurrency is useful
-Concurrency is a necessary tool for designing high-performance applications that are responsive and resilient.
+Concurrency is a tool for designing high-performance applications that are responsive and resilient.
 These applications typically involve multiple interactions or tasks that must happen at the same time.
 For example, a computer game needs to listen for keyboard input, play sound effects, and run game loop logic, all while rendering graphics to the screen.
 A multiplayer game must also communicate with a network server to exchange game state information.

 Traditional sequential programming models quickly become inadequate when applied to building these kinds of responsive programs.
 The computer game